Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

 When the absolute clock is closed, torsionfree compatible connections are allowed and are then completely characterised by the gift of a 2-form $\bar F$.
 The appearance of such a 2-form in the \nr context is in fact quite natural if one acknowledges the fact that in Newtonian mechanics, spacetime is a mere ``container'' whose structure is not rich enough to prescribe the motion of particles.
-When the external forces are of the Lorentz type (\ie $\ddot{x}^\mu=\bar h^{\mu\nu} \bar F_{\nu\rho}\,\dot{x}^\rho$), the dynamics of a single particle is specified by a force-field $\bar F$ (interpreted as the Faraday tensor in the electromagnetic case).
-Of particular physical interest is the subcase of force fields deriving from a potential 1-form, \ie when $\bar F$ is closed so that locally there exists a 1-form $\bar A$ such that $\bar F=d\bar A$.
-Remarkably, the condition that the force-field 2-form associated to a given Galilean connection is closed can be translated in an algebraic condition on the curvature of the connection, the so-called Duval-K\"unzle condition \cite{Kunzle1972,Duval1977}.
-Galilean connections satisfying this extra closedness condition are {traditionnally called} {\it Newtonian} connections.
-In such case, the equations of motion prescribing the dynamics of a particle can be derived via a variational principle from a Lagrangian built in terms of the Leibnizian structure and the potential 1-form.
-As shown in \cite{Trumper1983,Bekaert2014b}, such a Lagrangian defines a (possibly nondegenerate) {\it Lagrangian metric} on $\bar\M$ which reduces to the absolute collections of rulers $\bar\gamma$ on the absolute spaces and furthermore constitutes the necessary {and sufficient} structure needed to supplement a Leibnizian structure in order to {define a unique} Newtonian connection.
+In particular, when the external forces are of the Lorentz type (\ie $\ddot{x}^\mu=\bar h^{\mu\nu} \bar F_{\nu\rho}\,\dot{x}^\rho$), the dynamics of a single particle is specified by a force-field $\bar F$ (interpreted as the Faraday tensor in the electromagnetic case). {\it Newtonian} connections are torsionfree Galilean connections for which $\bar F$ is closed, so that locally there exists a 1-form $\bar A$ such that $\bar F=d\bar A$.
+Remarkably, this closedness property is equivalent to an algebraic condition on the curvature of the connection: the so-called Duval-K\"unzle condition \cite{Kunzle1972,Duval1977}.
+A distinctive feature of Newtonian connections is that the corresponding geodesic equation can be derived via a variational principle from a Lagrangian built in terms of the Leibnizian structure and the potential 1-form.
+As shown in \cite{Trumper1983,Bekaert2014b}, such a Lagrangian defines a (possibly nondegenerate) {\it Lagrangian metric} on $\bar\M$ which reduces on the absolute spaces to the absolute collections of rulers $\bar\gamma$, and furthermore constitutes the necessary {and sufficient} structure needed to supplement a Leibnizian structure in order to {define a unique} Newtonian connection.

-The following diagram sums up the interrelations between the different {\it dramatis person{}\ae} constituting the kinematical content of Newton-Cartan geometry, in complete analogy with the relativistic case:
+Figure \ref{diagcinematique3} sums up the interrelations between the different {\it dramatis person{}\ae} constituting the kinematical content of Newton-Cartan geometry, in complete analogy with the relativistic case: